city_hall

 Boston Public Art Triennial IS the city’s first and only public art organization dedicated to supporting artists and communities in presenting bold contemporary public art that opens minds, conversations, and spaces, resulting in a more vibrant, open, and equitable region.
 Neighborhood Weekends offer an experience for all ages, highlighting 18 vibrant public art works in Charlestown, Dorchester, Downtown (Back Bay, Fenway, Downtown Crossing), East Boston, Mattapan, and Roxbury.
 Each weekend focuses on a different neighborhood, with Triennial 2025 sites brought to life through site activations consisting of performances (dance, music, spoken word), workshops, projection mapping and screenings, Public Art Ambassador and curator tours, and social gatherings.
 Visitors can meet new people and explore how public art can transform the city!

 Join us for a printing workshop led by artist Julia Csekö and design a message of belonging.
+This program is part of our current exhibition "City of Belonging" in partnership with the Mayor's Office of Arts & Culture.

 Bring a t-shirt, tote bag or piece of natural fabric that you would like to print on with a message that expresses that you belong here.
 Take it home or gift it to someone who needs to hear this.
 No experience needed, all ages welcome!
 Registration is requested.
 Register here

 Directions: This event will be hosted at the top of the stairs of the Mezzanine Gallery located on the 3rd floor.
-Please enter on Congress St (across from Faneuil Hall) pass security and take the elevators to the 3rd floor.
+Please enter on Congress Street (across from Faneuil Hall), pass through security, and take the elevators to the 3rd floor.

 Learn more about the event here.